ewebber283/Horiseon/README.md

 # Horiseon-Marketing

 ## Purpose
-A refactor of Horiseon's website to meet accessability standards allowing for search engine optimization
+A refactor of Horiseon's website to meet accessability standards.
+This will allow the website to be optimized for search engines.

 ## Built With
 *HTML